grain-lang/grain/docs/contributor/memory_management.md

 ## Disabling the Garbage Collector

 There are times in which the garbage collector is not desired in Grain code.
-The typical example of this is the implementation of the core runtime (for example the garbage collector itself), which involves working with native WebAssembly values.
-Consequently, Grain provides two mechanisms for disabling the garbage collector, either on a per-function or a per-file basis.
+The typical example of this is the implementation of the core runtime (the garbage collector and memory allocator).
+Generally, even for many parts of the runtime, the garbage collector should not be disabled as it is fairly easy to cause memory leaks or memory corruption.
+That said, Grain provides two mechanisms for disabling the garbage collector, either on a per-function or a per-file/program basis.

 First, it is possible to annotate functions with `@disableGC`.
 This will compile the annotated function with no garbage collection instructions.
+It should be noted that this is not necessary to write low-level Grain code, and you can view the document on [@unsafe and low-level programming](./low_level_programming.md) to learn more.
 Second, the following compiler flags impact the emission of GC instructions:

 - `--no-gc`: disables the garbage collector, allocations are still done via `malloc`
 - `--compilation-mode=runtime`: GC doesn't exist (so no GC instructions will be emitted); implicit allocations can't be reclaimed.
 See `runtime.md` for more details.